mcasteller/node_react_boilerplate/Readme.md

 - https://blog.risingstack.com/node-hero-node-js-project-structure-tutorial/

 ### React Client
-Client project structure was based on create-react-app project, what is interesting to show is how we deal with React asynchronous operations, using React Context tool:
+Client project structure was based on create-react-app project, what is interesting to show is how we deal with React asynchronous operations, using React Context tool.
+The idea is to have multiple providers to deal with state management.

 ```
 .